driver220v/Telebot/README.md

 # Telebot for Lawyers

-Simple telegram bot that parse 'http://www.cbr.ru/', extracting time of update and current exchange rates of euro ad usd.
+Simple telegram bot that parse 'http://www.cbr.ru/', extracting time of update and current exchange rates of euro and usd.